awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-mkt-algo-tune.md

 **Note**
 You use the model artifacts stored at this location to create a model or model package from this hyperparameter tuning job\.

-      1. For **Encryption key**, if you want Amazon SageMaker to use a AWS KMS key to encrypt output data at rest in the S3 location\.
+      1. For **Encryption key**, if you want SageMaker to use a AWS KMS key to encrypt output data at rest in the S3 location\.

    1. For **Resource configuration**, provide the following information: